HEALTH CAREERS PROGRAM

 Academy Fellows are selected to participate in four years of programming in sessions filled with activities that promote academic success, career development and personal growth.
 One-on-one mentoring and parental involvement are major components of the Academy.
 Completion of the South Carolina AHEC Health Careers Academy prepares participants for the academic challenge of pre-health training programs.

-For more information, email Paula Jones. or download the 2012 HCP Booklet (2.4MB)
+For more information on the HCA, email Paula Jones. or download the 2015 HCP Booklet (2.4MB)

 The South Carolina AHEC Summer Careers Academy is designed to increase the acceptance, retention, and graduation rates of under-represented minority and disadvantaged students to nursing, dental medicine, medicine, pharmacy, occupational therapy, and physician assistant training programs in South Carolina.
-CLICK HERE for a copy of the 2013 Summer Academy Brochure.
-The Academy is conducted in collaboration with the MUSC College of Nursing, College of Dental Medicine, College of Medicine, College of Health Professions, SEVIEW, MUSC Library and the South Carolina College of Pharmacy.
-The 2013 Academy is scheduled for June 2-7, 2013.
+CLICK HERE for a copy of the 2014 Summer Careers Academy Brochure.
+The Academy is conducted in collaboration with the MUSC College of Nursing, College of Dental Medicine, College of Medicine, College of Health Professions, MUSC Library and the South Carolina College of Pharmacy.
+The 2015 Academy is scheduled for June 7-12, 2015.
 Registration is now available online at http://www.scahec.net/hcp/students/login.aspx .

 Opportunities for HCA Participants